 The Board is supported by a Secretariat.
-Among other responsibilities, the Secretariat undertakes research, drafts the Board's criteria, policies, and procedures and coordinates the Board's relations with Ministry officials and regulatory bodies.
-Each application for Ministerial consent is managed by a member of the Secretariat who assists the applicant organizations and External Expert Review Panels (EERPs) in understanding the Board's criteria and procedures in order to facilitate the comprehensive review of applications.
+Among other responsibilities, the Secretariat undertakes research, drafts the Board's criteria, policies, and procedures and coordinates the Board's relations with Ministry officials, regulatory bodies, applicants and other stakeholders.
+Each application for Ministerial consent is managed by a member of the Secretariat who assists the applicant organizations and External Expert Review Panels (EERPs) in understanding the Board's criteria and procedures in order to facilitate the comprehensive Review of applications.